Create a Turnitin assignment

 - They can't re-submit after the due date.

-- Recommendation: Generate reports immediately, reports can be overwritten until due date.
+- Recommendation: Generate reports immediately (students can resubmit until due date) After 3 resubmissions, reports generate after 24 hours.
 Recommendation was approved by the University Academic Integrity Group and Student Union.

 - Score (XX/100)